NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 ".XML".

 ASP supports the linescan model for the 1A/1B satellites.
-It can also use the RPC model (:numref:`rpc`), likely for all Pleiades satellites.
+It can also use the RPC model (:numref:`rpc`), likely for all Pleiades satellites, including *Neo*.
 The linescan support is based on the USGS CSM library (:numref:`csm`).

+See :numref:`airbus_tiled` if the input images arrive in multiple tiles.

 With the exact model, the stereo command is::